carlrafting/vanillapod/readme.md

 ---

-For the last decade or so we've seen a bunch of different approaches to making front-end development easier, for the right or wrong reasons.
-Front-end developers have argued back and forth, we've seen new libraries come and go.

----

-Vanillapods main goal is to be a learning experience and to produce something useful, if not for anyone else, at least for me.
+Vanillapods goal is also to be a learning experience and to produce something useful, if not for anyone else, at least for me.
 It's inspired to attempt creating a UI library, by Juha Lindstedts [RE:DOM](https://redom.js.org/) and later on Chris Ferdinandis [Reef.js](https://reefjs.com/) and [Andrea Giammarchi many DOM libraries](https://github.com/WebReflection).
 Hopefully it will not be too similair to those libraries (why should it exist otherwise?), but rather use those libraries to learn different approaches to solve common problems.
 Vanillapod is not used in production as of this time, so if you're looking for something more battle-tested, check out the libraries i mentioned above.

 ## Enhanche Vanilla JavaScript